Chondra Rankin on MLSP and Making Life Ridiculously Amazing

 You discovered My Lead System Pro.
 How did that change your internet marketing experience?

 Someone, now a mentor of mine, began a conversation with me about how he was having the same experience with this other blogging company.

 That conversation alone made me realize someone else was having the struggles I was having and that other people DO care and uplift others.
-It’s like I was no longer a tiny island, alone, in the middle of the big, scary ocean (how dramatic, right?!).
+It is like I was no longer a tiny island, alone, in the middle of the big, scary ocean.

 MLSP has given me tools and, more importantly, an AMAZING community of people to work with.
 I can gain from those just beginning with the company, and also from others that are at the top.

 There is a great sense of support and everyone is VERY helpful – even if they have nothing to gain from you.
 The entire premise is supporting and helping others.
 Providing value for others.

 Who is MLSP for, and what does it do exactly?